jsilvela/lostamong/content/post/reading-tolstoy.md

 music.
 Since then I have read some good books and authors, but Tolstoy is still my favorite writer.

-Every now and then I have a Tolstoy mood, and then read or re-read something of his.
+Every now and then I get a Tolstoy mood, and then read or re-read something of his.
 This latest craving came after reading Clive James’s excellent article on the BBC’s adaptation of *War and Peace* [1].
 A few days later, in a Dublin bookstore, I found a pocket Penguin tome with two Tolstoy short stories I didn’t